Which of the following is a characteristic of cancer cells? | Channels for Pearson+

 1

-Understand the concept of cancer cells: Cancer cells are characterized by their ability to divide uncontrollably, which is a key feature distinguishing them from normal cells.
+Understand the basic characteristics of cancer cells.
+Cancer cells are known for their ability to divide uncontrollably, which is a key feature distinguishing them from normal cells.

-Review the process of cell division: Normal cells undergo regulated cell division, controlled by various checkpoints in the cell cycle.
-Cancer cells bypass these checkpoints, leading to uncontrolled division.
+Consider the concept of cell division.
+In normal cells, cell division is tightly regulated by various mechanisms to ensure proper growth and function.
+Cancer cells bypass these regulatory mechanisms, leading to uncontrolled division.

-Explore apoptosis: Apoptosis is the programmed cell death that occurs in normal cells to maintain healthy tissue function.
+Examine the term 'apoptosis'.
+Apoptosis is the process of programmed cell death that occurs in normal cells to maintain healthy tissue function.
 Cancer cells often evade apoptosis, allowing them to survive longer than they should.

-Consider growth potential: Normal cells have limited growth potential due to regulatory mechanisms.
-Cancer cells, however, can grow indefinitely under the right conditions, often forming tumors.
+Evaluate the genetic stability of cancer cells.
+Unlike normal cells, cancer cells often have unstable genetic material due to mutations and chromosomal abnormalities, contributing to their uncontrolled growth.

-Examine genetic stability: Normal cells maintain stable genetic material, whereas cancer cells often exhibit genetic instability, leading to mutations that can promote cancer progression.
+Reflect on the growth potential of cancer cells.
+Cancer cells have the ability to grow beyond normal limits, often forming tumors and spreading to other parts of the body, a process known as metastasis.

 Related Videos